A Leray-Serre spectral sequence for Lagrangian Floer theory: Perturbation data

 \subsection{Fibered Perturbation Data}

 We can now define the type of perturbation data that we will use to achieve transversality.
 Fix a pseudo-gradient for $X_f:=X_g\oplus X_b$ for the Morse function $f=g+\pi^*b$ on the fibered Lagrangian $L$.
-Fix a stabilizing almost complex structure $J_{D_B}$ for a stabilizing divisor $D_B$ as in section \ref{divisorsection}.
-To save notation, denote $\pi^*J_{D_B}=:J_{D_B}$ on the total space.
+Fix a stabilizing pair $(D_B,J_{D_B})$ for $J_B$ as in section \ref{divisorsection}.
+Note that by property \eqref{projectionholo} in Lemma \ref{uniqueacslemma}, $(D,J_{\sigma,J_{D_B}}^{J_F})$ is a $\pi$-stabilizing pair in the sense of Definition \ref{pistabilizingdef}.
+To compress notation, we denote the later almost complex structure by $J_{\sigma, D}^{J_F}$ or simply by $J_D$ when we are referring to a stabilizing $J_D$ that is the output of Lemma \ref{uniqueacslemma}.

-First, we choose neighborhoods in the universal curve on which the datum will be constant.
-For a $\pi$-stable type $\g$, define the \emph{projected universal curve} as universal curve corresponding to the $\pi$-stabilization of $\g$.
-Let $\tilde{\mc{S}}_\g\subset\Upsilon\pi_*\mc{U}_\g$ be the two-dimensional part of each $\pi$-stabilized fiber, and let $\mc{T}_\g\subset\mc{U}_\g$ the one-dimensional part of each un-stabilized fiber.
+To setup the perturbation ``scheme", we first choose neighbourhoods in the universal curve on which the datum will be constant.
+For a $\pi$-stable type $\g$, define the \emph{projected universal curve} as universal curve corresponding to the $\pi$-stabilization of $\pi_*\g$.
+Let $\tilde{\mc{S}}_\g\subset\Upsilon\pi_*\mc{U}_\g$ be the two-dimensional part of each fiber, and let $\mc{T}_\g\subset\mc{U}_\g$ the one-dimensional part of each un-stabilized fiber.
 Fix a compact set

-in the projected universal disk not intersecting the boundary, nodes, or interior markings of each surface component and having non-empty interior in every fiber.
+in the projected universal curve not intersecting the boundary or special points of each surface component and having non-empty interior in every fiber.
 Also fix a compact set

 whose intersection with each universal fiber has non-empty interior.